DragonX-cloud/dji_flutter_plugin/README.md

 ##### 3. Update android/app/build.gradle
 Open the android/app/build.grade file and update the following:
+- Set the compileSdkVersion to 33
-- Set defaultConfig parameters with minSdkVersion 24 and targetSdkVersion 32.
+- Set defaultConfig parameters with minSdkVersion 24 and targetSdkVersion 33.
 Also, **add and make sure multiDexEnabled is set to TRUE**:
 ```
 android {
+    compileSdkVersion 33
     ...
     defaultConfig {
         ...
         minSdkVersion 24
-        targetSdkVersion 32
+        targetSdkVersion 33
         ...

         multiDexEnabled true